Near-death studies: Explanatory models

-A third model, sometimes called the transcendental explanation, considers a number of categories, often summarized by commentators, that usually fall outside the scope of physiological or psychological explanations.
-This explanatory model considers whether the NDE might be related to the existence of an afterlife; a changing state of consciousness; mystical (peak) experiences; or the concept of a mind-body separation.

 Several researchers in the field have expressed reservations towards explanations that are purely psychological or physiological.
 Van Lommel and colleagues have argued for the inclusion of transcendental categories as part of the explanatory framework.
 Other researchers, such as Parnia, Fenwick, and Greyson, have argued for an expanded discussion about the mind-brain relationship as well as the possibilities of human consciousness.